roshansaini18/Food-Order-Application/README.md

 ⚠️ No real charges occur in test mode.

                                                                                       💖 Made with love by ROSHAN SAINI

-👉 Copy this into your README — it will display **separately formatted blocks** instead of a messy single line.

-Do you want me to reformat your **entire README** with this fixed structure so you won’t face that issue again?